canadiankay/hello-world/readme.txt

-hello
+Hello world!
-this is the git-it activities
+this is git it activities

+trying this again......